oscarjgv24/LaguerreMPC/README.md

 # LaguerreMPC
-This Repository contains work related to the Laguerre MPC formualtion presented in [].
+This Repository contains work related to the Laguerre MPC formulation presented in [].